DEFRA/software-development-standards/docs/guides/docker_guidance.md

+> **Development vs Production:**
+>
+> The strict file permission approach (removing write access for the running user) is intended for the production build stage.
+During development and testing, tools like nodemon, test runners, or hot-reloading may require write access to application files or directories.
+For these stages, you may need to use `COPY --chown=node:node` or relax permissions to ensure a smooth developer experience.
+It's recommended to apply the strictest permissions only in the final production image.
+# Development
+FROM defradigital/node-development:${PARENT_VERSION} AS development ARG PARENT_VERSION
+ARG REGISTRY
+LABEL uk.gov.defra.parent-image=defradigital/node-development:${PARENT_VERSION}
+ARG PORT
+ENV PORT ${PORT}
+ARG PORT_DEBUG
+EXPOSE ${PORT} ${PORT_DEBUG}
+# In development, allow node user to own files for tools like nodemon, tests, etc.
+COPY --chown=node:node package*.json ./
+RUN npm install
+COPY --chown=node:node app/ ./app/
+RUN npm run build
+CMD [ "npm", "run", "start:watch" ]

+# Production
+FROM defradigital/node:${PARENT_VERSION} AS production ARG PARENT_VERSION
+ARG REGISTRY
+LABEL uk.gov.defra.parent-image=defradigital/node:${PARENT_VERSION}
+ARG PORT
+ENV PORT ${PORT}
+EXPOSE ${PORT}
+USER root
+# In production, copy files as root and remove write permissions
+COPY --chown=root:root --from=development /home/node/app/ ./app/
+COPY --chown=root:root --from=development /home/node/package*.json ./
+RUN npm ci
+RUN chmod -R a-w /home/node
+USER node
+CMD [ "node", "app" ]
+> **Note:**
+>
+> While the default and most secure approach is to deny write access to application files for the running user, there are scenarios where your application may require write access to certain directories (for example, for temporary files, caches, or runtime data).
+In such cases, you should explicitly grant write permissions only to those specific locations, and ensure the rest of the application files remain read-only.
+Always review your application's requirements and hosting environment to determine the safest permissions model.
 # Docker guidance

 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably across multiple environments.
 Docker is a tool to build and run these containers.